-If you are looking for inspirations around photography for the weekend, check out my free Learning Center.
+If you look for tips and inspirations around photography and want to use the weekend to pick up your camera, check out my Learning Center.

 Wish you a great weekend!

 I conquered my fears